- Finding a Specific Submission

 Activities tracked include:

-- Adjustments made to a submission’s priority
+• Adjustments made to a submission’s priority

-- Changes to the submission status
+• Changes to the submission status

-- Monetary and point rewards
+• Monetary and point rewards

 Viewing Edited Submission

 Sometimes, the submitted vulnerability report may not be fully complete or may contain unintentional errors.
 ASEs can submit edits for these reports and the changes will be shared with the submitting researcher.
 The customer will receive the edited submission details for review and reward.
 Researchers will be able to see their original and edited submission side-by-side, and can learn about the changes and leverage them for their future submissions.
-For more details, see improving report quality through submission editing by Bugcrowd ASE team.
+For more details, see improving report quality through submission editing by Bugcrowd ASE.

 Commenting on a Submission

-Program owners and the Bugcrowd team use comments to communicate with you on your submissions.
+Program owners and the Bugcrowd staff use comments to communicate with you on your submissions.
 Generally, you will receive a comment on your submission if you must provide additional information in your report.
 This is required to complete the triage process.

 When a submission receives a new comment or has a blocker, an e-mail notification is sent to you.
 You can click on the link in the e-mail or log into Bugcrowd to respond.